-- When an expulsion is being considered; when a 45-day placement is being considered; and when a series of suspensions constitutes a change in placement. - A manifestation determination must be made immediately, if possible, but in no case later than 10 school days after the date on which the decision to take any one of these actions is made.
+- When an expulsion is being considered; when a 45-day placement is being considered; and when a series of suspensions extends beyond 10 school days and constitutes a change in placement. - A manifestation determination must be made immediately, if possible, but in no case later than 10 school days after the date on which the decision to take any one of these actions is made.